santibreo/pj-site/source/posts/math/2020-11-23-amortization.rst

    \end{aligned}

-This expression doesn't allow further simplification because :math:`\beta_k` is different for each payment, but if we use a constant $\beta$, which could be think about as an approximation that is true when the interest is fixed (as in our example).
+This expression doesn't allow further simplification because :math:`\beta_k` is different for each payment, but if we use a constant :math:`\beta`, which could be think about as an approximation that is true when the interest is fixed (as in our example).
 Then we have: